BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Trigger.ExpireConversation/README.md

-After timeout this trigger change the Activity type as 'ExpireConversation'.

 ### Result from Expire Conversation
 Once you've configured the 'Expire conversation' and set the 'Expire in seconds' then this component will run on every activity received and track the timing.